visualbis/VV-Docs/docs/admin-guide/getting-started/prerequisite/prerequisite.md

 * <Link to={useBaseUrl('docs/admin-guide/getting-started/prerequisite/add-new-agent')}>Add new Agent</Link>
 * Agent configuration with BI Platform

-Kindly follow the steps given below to configure the BI Platform properly and make the trusted connection between the respective BI Hub Agent and its BI Platform:
+Kindly follow the steps given below to configure the BI Platform and make the trusted connection between the respective BI Hub Agent and its BI Platform:

 | Agent Name    | Configuration                                                                                                                                              |
 | :------------ | :--------------------------------------------------------------------------------------------------------------------------------------------------------- |